 Community outreach: St. Paul’s has a long and active history of outreach programs and events.
 We can be found feeding the hungry, providing shelter and aid for the homeless and working poor, and fundraising for outreach at events like the twice-yearly rummage sales and the much-loved Valentine’s Tea.
 Members of St. Paul’s give of their money and time, but parishioners tell us that actively working for those in need is what’s most important.
 Some of our more prominent ministries and work follow.

-- Trinity Center is a day-use center for homeless and working poor adults, housed in Fellowship House on the east side of our campus.
+- Trinity Center is a day-use center for homeless and working poor adults, formerly housed in Fellowship House on the east side of our campus.
 Trinity Center provides essential links to housing advocacy and county behavioral and mental health services, as well as meals, showers, laundry, mail service, and a clothing closet and food pantry.
 St. Paul’s provides space, financial support, volunteers and leadership staff.

-- Winter Nights For two weeks in January, St. Paul’s Parish Hall becomes a temporary home for multiple homeless families through the Winter Nights program, a seasonal temporary shelter that rotates through several faith communities.
+- Winter Nights For two weeks in winter, St. Paul’s Parish Hall becomes a temporary home for multiple homeless families through the Winter Nights program, a seasonal temporary shelter that rotates through several faith communities.
 The program provides a safe, warm place during the cold, rainy winter, and St. Paul’s has participated since its inception.
 Parishioners cook and serve meals, tutor students, and lead fun activities for all.

 - Rummage Sales Twice a year since the 1960s, St. Paul’s stages a grand “resale store,” raising approximately $15,000 annually to support our Outreach ministries.
 Volunteers work diligently to receive, sort, price and sell donated clothing and household goods.
 It’s a “high feast,” and well-known throughout the area.
 Proceeds are distributed to charities in alignment with the Millennium Development Goals.